gp03pilot/gp03pilot.github.io/dfm2.md

 ### Focus on ease of assembly

 Often final assembly of a product is the most expensive operation.
 Designing for assembly, ie: simplifying the product so it has fewer parts, and can be put together with fewer and simpler operations, can confer significant benefits.
 Optimization at this level should thus be done first.
-Then, once you know what parts iwll actuall exist, can you optimize the remaining portion.
+Then, once you know what parts will actuall exist, can you optimize the remaining portion.

-design parts so they cannot be inserted incorrectly.
-BONUS: design parts so they can be inserted correctly in multiple different ways. parts should nest within each other where possible, or otherwise fit together to make them "self aligning".
-Use tapers, shoulders, notches, funnels, etc. The tighter the tolerances required, the more difficult (and expensive) to manufature.
-The looser the tolerances and fits, the better.
+Design parts so they cannot be inserted incorrectly. *BONUS:* design parts so they can be inserted correctly in multiple different ways.
+Parts should nest within each other where possible, or otherwise fit together to make them "self aligning".
+Use tapers, shoulders, notches, funnels, etc. The tighter the tolerances required, the more difficult (and expensive) to manufacture.
+The greater the tolerances and fits, the better.

 Use parts that won't get tangled or stuck (simple shapes, no flexible components).
 Design so assembly can proceed with simple motions, and doesn't require complex maneuvers (being placed from the top down is best).
 Make parts easy to pick up and handle.